 Libraries in Ohio are supported primarily by your state taxes.
 A percentage of the general revenue of the State of Ohio goes to public libraries.
-The Chillicothe and Ross County Public Library also has a 1.5 mill, five year voted local tax levy for the years 2016-2020.
+The Chillicothe and Ross County Public Library also has a 1.5 mill continuing levy that was approved by voters in 2020.

 Library Fund for Ross County

 The Chillicothe and Ross County Public Library has an endowment fund that will slowly build over time and eventually be able to supplement the operating fund of the library or pay for special projects not otherwise funded.
-Gifts to this fund can be made in one of two ways:
+Gifts to this fund can be made online through the Chillicothe-Ross Community Foundation, which manages the contributions.

 Estate planning is another way to remember your library.